 Adult Programs at Your Location

 When a visit to Schlitz Audubon isn’t possible, or your group is looking to further their nature learning, our Center offers special programming that is specifically created to be delivered at offsite facilities.
-Our adult enrichment programs are insightful, engaging, and tailored to your audience.
+Taught by Director of Education Tom Finley, our adult enrichment programs are insightful, engaging, and tailored to your audience.
 They are available to organizations serving adults including veterans, social organizations, employers, religious institutions, and residential care communities.
 We are proud to have substantial relationships with SPARK!, Memory Cafés, and senior programs around the region.
 Please contact us so that we may help your adult members and/or residents connect with nature.

 Program fees are $150* and last approximately 1-hour long.